 To date, more is known about Arctic than Antarctic sea-ice volume and fundamental gaps in knowledge regarding environmental conditions remain.
 This project is focused on examining historical and current ICESat and MODIS data products to characterize seasonal and inter-annual variability in sea ice parameters including sea ice thickness, sea surface temperature, snow depth on sea ice, and sea ice extent in western McMurdo Sound, Antarctica (Figure 1).

 Located within the Ross Sea, McMurdo Sound is an area of particular interest as it is the only sector in the Antarctic which has experienced a significant increase in sea ice extent during the satellite period (Comiso et al., 2010).
-The project’s study period coincided with the ICESat data coverage spanning from October 2003-October 2008.
+The project’s study period coincided with the ICESat data coverage spanning from October 2003 to October 2008.
 NASA’s Operation IceBridge, which collects data similar to ICESat, will be utilized to expand the temporal coverage of our dataset to examine more recent trends.

 Figure 1: Study Area Map including locations of interest